 Watch Jason talk about the impact of technology on maintenance, how success will be measured in the future, and what the industry will look like in 2030.

-Senior Manager of Sales Engineering at Fiix, experience in technical engineering and production line management
+Director of Product Management at Fiix, experience in technical engineering and production line management

 On what defined maintenance in the 2010s: Digitization has been a big trend.
 You can group that with the movement toward doing more preventive maintenance.
 That’s existed for a long time, but it’s much more mainstream now.
 Asset utilization and efficiency have become more important as well.
 It’s figuring out how to do more with what we already have.